alphamikle/el/README.md

     path: ./localization
 ```

+---

-## ✍️ How to use
+### ✍️ How to Use Easiest Localization

-After generation and installation of generated package was complete - you able to use **el**.
-To do so you just need to add few variables to your `MaterialApp`:
+Import the generated package and configure your `MaterialApp`:

 ```dart
 import 'package:flutter/material.dart';